vangav/vos_backend/README/01_project_contents.md

-+ [apache-cassandra-2.1.2](https://github.com/vangav/vos_backend/tree/master/apache-cassandra-2.1.2) is the cassandra's version used by Vangav Backend.
-Services generated using Vangav Backend automatically use this cassandra on dev mode.
-For prod mode refer to the "Deployment" section below.
-+ [data](https://github.com/vangav/vos_backend/tree/master/data) hold's the data files included with Vangav Backend for optional use like the data for reverse geo coding.
-+ [dist](https://github.com/vangav/vos_backend/tree/master/dist) contains Vangav Backend's lib (gets automatically copied into new services upon generation).
-+ [lib](https://github.com/vangav/vos_backend/tree/master/lib) contains all the third-party libraries used by Vangav Backend.
-+ [play-2.2.6](https://github.com/vangav/vos_backend/tree/master/play-2.2.6) is the play framework's version used by Vangav Backend.
-Each generated service comes with _scripts (_run, _compile, etc ...) that point to this directory for play framework.
-No need to do anything here.
-+ [prop](https://github.com/vangav/vos_backend/tree/master/prop) contains all the mandatory/optional properties files used by services generated using Vangav Backend.
-Relevant properties files get automatically copied into newely generated service; optionally copy more properties files from here if needed for an additional optional feature.
 + **[src/com/vangav/backend](https://github.com/vangav/vos_backend/tree/master/src/com/vangav/backend)** contains all Vangav Backend's source code.
 The whole code is license-free with minor exceptions put under packages called "third_party" like geo hashing.
 + **[tools_bin](https://github.com/vangav/vos_backend/tree/master/tools_bin)** contains `backend_generator.jar` which is the executable responsible for generating new Vangav Backend services using the command `java -jar backend_generator.jar new my_new_service_name`.
 + **[vangav_backend_templates](https://github.com/vangav/vos_backend/tree/master/vangav_backend_templates)** contains functional templates for Vangav Backend's services.